Self-Hosting Guide

 services:

-image: ghcr.io/fluxer/fluxer-server:latest
+image: ghcr.io/fluxerworld/fluxer-server:stable

 container_name: fluxer_server